Below are just a few of the things Anthony Martinelli will work towards if elected to the Des Moines City Council:

 “The fact that Des Moines residents are required to pay to park at their own marina – which was free for decades prior to the change in 2017 – is something I oppose.
 In justifying the policy city leaders say that the funding is being used to pay for the failing seawall, but at current revenue rates it would take over 60 years for paid parking fees to cover the $12 million in repairs needed (it has yet to even make up the $700,000 it cost to install the parking gates).

 If elected I would work to once again make marina parking free for those who live in Des Moines, while retaining paid parking for those visiting from outside the city.
-Given that city data shows these individuals make up 70-80% of marina visitors, making parking free for just residents would have a small impact on the current revenue rate, and will allow for the continuation of reduced crime rates.”
+Given that city data shows non-Des Moines residents make up 70-80% of marina visitors, making parking free for just residents would have only a small impact on the current revenue intake, and would allow for the continuation of reduced crime rates.”

 - Supporting a reduction in airplane noise and pollution

 “We don’t fully understand the potential health risks of consistent, round-the-clock flights, and the research that has been released give us plenty of cause for concern.
-If elected to the Des Moines City Council I would support proposals (such as this one) demanding a stop to any further flight increases, and to place a nighttime curfew on flights over Des Moines.”
+If elected to the Des Moines City Council I would support proposals (such as this one) demanding a stop to any further flight increases, while placing a nighttime curfew on flights over Des Moines.”

 - Improving government transparency